wiggzz/ios-crash-course/slides.md

 Then, later on we don't have to worry that the car might not have a make.
 We know if we have a car, it has a make.

-### Only EXTREMELY rarely should you need to force unwrap an optional
+### Only VERY rarely should you need to force unwrap an optional
 Really bad:
 ```swift
 class UserView {